voitta-ai/voitta-example/docs/development.md

 ### Implementation Details
 - Create shell scripts to easily switch between environments:
-  - `dev.sh` to activate the development environment and set PYTHONPATH
+  - `scripts/dev.sh` to activate the development environment and set PYTHONPATH
-  - `test.sh` to activate the testing environment
+  - `scripts/test.sh` to activate the testing environment
 - Update VS Code launch configurations to set the appropriate environment variables

 ## Option 2: Editable Install with pip